 Process stock

-In the stock processing options, users can choose to convert, merge, or remove stock.
-These functionalities allow for the transformation of stock into different forms, combining multiple stock items, or eliminating stock from the inventory as needed during the stock management process.
+These functions allow for transforming stock into different forms, combining multiple stock items, or eliminating stock from the inventory as needed.

 1